These Mini Chicken Pot Pies with Pie Crust are the perfect way to serve individual, comforting meals that everyone in the family will love.

 Instructions

-- Melt butter in pot or Dutch oven.
+- Melt butter in a pot or Dutch oven.
 Add onion and celery.
 Cook until translucent.

 - Add flour and stir.
 Mix in chicken broth and cream and bring to a slow boil.